 On the "remediation" side, program staff oversee Superfund clean ups, Department of Defense sites, remediation of brownfield sites, leaking UST’s, the State’s Brownfield Bond, landfill closures, and more.

 Land Revitalization acknowledges the link between successful environmental cleanup and transforming a brownfield site into a reusable piece of property.
 Both are critical to success and most importantly improving the livability of RI’s communities.

 Sustainable Materials Management emphasizes the recycle/reuse goals and zero waste concepts which are the ultimate aim of managing waste and materials.

 - Underground Storage Tank Management - Registration and Modification of Underground Storage Tank Systems (UST program), as well as, the clean-up of Leaking Underground Storage Tanks (LUST program).
 Aboveground Tank Registration

 - Solid, Hazardous, and Medical Waste - Generation, transportation, treatment, recycling, and disposal of regulated wastes.
 Also, included are the closure of active and inactive landfills.

 - Contaminated Site Cleanup - These programs include the investigation and remediation of sites contaminated with hazardous materials

 - Site Remediation Program - Investigation and remediation of sites contaminated with hazardous materials and petroleum, which includes the redevelopment and reuse of sites commonly known as Brownfields.

-- Superfund and Department of Defense Program - This program oversees the cleanup of NPL Sites (commonly referred to as "Superfund Sites") and sites used or formerly used by the Department of Defense.
-This program also oversees the evaluation of sites on EPA's CERCLIS List for consideration of action under the Superfund Program.
+- Superfund and Department of Defense Program - Includes Brownfields, Superfund, Department of Defense Clean-ups, and evaluation of sites on EPA's CERCLIS list for consideration of action under the Superfund Program.